morrissey college of arts and sciences

 Students interested in learning more or in registering for the minor should contact the Director, Amy Boesky, in Stokes 437 South or e-mail email@example.com to set up an appointment.

-The "unconscious" dimension of human experience has been with us for a long time in art, literature, social studies, and even philosophy, but Freud was the first to give it a clinical status and to propose a method of investigating it.
+The “unconscious” dimension of human experience is discernible in art, literature, social studies, and even philosophy, but Freud was the first to give it a clinical status and to propose a method of investigating it.
 This conception was first presented to the world at large with Interpretation of Dreams in 1900 and soon became a challenge to every discipline that proposes to reflect on the nature of the human in all of its dimensions.
-The Minor in Psychoanalytic Studies offers students the opportunity to broaden their understanding of one of the major cultural and intellectual trends of the twentieth century.
-The minor consists of six 3-credit courses, one of which should be at the introductory level (e.g., PHIL4429 Freud and Philosophy), and representing a minimum of three departments within the Morrissey College of Arts and Sciences.
+The minor in Psychoanalytic Studies offers students the opportunity to broaden their understanding of one of the major cultural and intellectual trends of the twentieth century.
+The minor consists of six 3-credit courses, representing a minimum of three departments within the Morrissey College of Arts and Sciences.
+PHIL4429 (Freud and Philosophy) is a required course for the minor; it may be taken at any point during the student’s undergraduate program.

 Women's and Gender Studies

-The Women's and Gender Studies Program offers an interdisciplinary minor that consists of two required courses, Introduction to Feminisms (ENGL2125/HIST2502/SOCY2225) and Advanced Topics in Women's Studies (SOCY5593), plus four additional elective courses, drawn from a broad selection across disciplines.
+The Women’s and Gender Studies Program offers an interdisciplinary minor that consists of two required courses, Introduction to Feminisms ENGL2125/HIST2502/SOCY2225/COMM2225 and Advanced Topics in Women’s Studies SOCY5593 or COMM4941, plus four additional elective courses, drawn from a broad selection of courses across disciplines.

 For more information on the Women’s and Gender Studies Program, visit www.bc.edu/ws or consult the Director of the minor, Professor Sharlene Hesse-Biber, Sociology Department, 617-552-4139, e-mail: firstname.lastname@example.org.